StackVista/stackstate-docs/use/problem-investigation/problem_navigation.md

 ## Problem Details pane

 The Problem Details pane gathers together all the information you need to get started investigating a problem in your landscape.
-All unhealthy components in the problem (the root cause and contributing causes).
-Events that may have triggered the unhealthy state changes in the problem are listed as the [probable causes](#probable-causes).
+All unhealthy components in the problem (the root cause and contributing causes) are listed here.
+Events that may have triggered the unhealthy state changes in the problem are listed under [Probable Causes](#probable-causes).

 Click the **INVESTIGATE IN SUBVIEW** button to open all components and relations in a problem in a dedicated, temporary [problem subview](#problem-subview).

 ## Probable causes

-For each reported problem, StackState will list all events that are likely to have contributed to the problem.
-Events of type **Anomaly**, **Element properties changed** or **Version changed** for components in the problem that occur within the [problem time window](/use/problem-investigation/problem_identification.md#time-window-of-a-problem) could be considered as probable causes.
-If no relevant events are available in StackState, the list will be empty.
+For each reported problem, StackState will list all events that are likely to have contributed to unhealthy state changes in the problem.
+These could be events of type **Anomaly**, **Element properties changed** or **Version changed** that occurred within the [problem time window](/use/problem-investigation/problem_identification.md#time-window-of-a-problem) and relate to components in the problem.
+If no relevant probable cause events are available in StackState, the list will be empty.

 {% hint style="info" %}
-Note that the probable causes in a problem details pane may include events that occurred outside of the current time window.
-You may need to adjust the time window to open an event.
+Note that the probable causes in a problem details pane may include events that occurred outside of the currently selected time window.
+You may need to adjust the time window in the timeline to open an event.
 {% endhint %}

 ### Anomaly events